 This design is called Asa no yama 朝の山 - and they are actually based on drawings of mountains that are illuminated by the morning sun and seen in strong contrast.
 This is a 100% cotton twill that is lovely and soft and is perfect for apparel.
 There are 3 colorways for this design.

 The next design in the collection is called Office Street.
 The pattern is based on a motifs of office buildings, you can use this fabric as you would a stripe fabric.
-This is one of the fabrics that nekoneko.co sent to me and despite its description as a twill fabric, it is very soft and drapey and smooth to the touch.
+Despite its description as a twill fabric, it is very soft and drapey and smooth to the touch.
 Perfect for making apparel.
 I am still thinking of what to make with this, and whether to use it as horizontal or vertical stripes.
 Hopefully inspiration will strike me soon!

 The designer says (from her IG posts) that her inspiration for this piece came from the swaying of ships in the waves.
 The overlapping wave texture makes a beautiful pattern and she recommends using this for children’s clothes and bags.
 You can see some samples of these makes on her IG feed as well.